fchastanet/bash-tools-framework/BestPractices.md

 use `${TMPDIR:-/tmp}`, TMPDIR variable does not always exist. or when mktemp is available, use `dirname $(mktemp -u --tmpdir)`

+The variable TMPDIR is initialized in `src/_includes/_commonHeader.sh` used by all the binaries used in this framework.

 ## 2. Bin file best practices